Title: A Study in Scarlet

 You’ll absolutely love this book but you need to make sure that you have a lot of free time for it.
 If you’re a student, use homework help to save your time and enjoy this amazing story.

 Book Review: A Study in Scarlet by Arthur Conan Doyle

-In A Study in Scarlet, Arthur Conan Doyle introduces his master sleuth to the world, warts and all.
+In A Study in Scarlet, Arthur Conan Doyle introduces his master sleuth, Sherlock Holmes, to the world.
 Aside from his well-known arrogance and tactlessness, Sherlock Holmes’ other flaws, as well as his odd but impressive knowledge, are cataloged by his astonished new roommate, Dr. Watson.

 Sherlock Holmes is clearly a rare bird, and his oddities and eccentricities are as surprising as his formidable powers of detection.
 The first half of A Study in Scarlet, the most entertaining part of the book, is a finely drawn study of Sherlock Holmes’ character, peculiar habits, and methods for solving crime.
 Anyone interested in Sherlock Holmes will enjoy this intriguing introduction to the great consulting detective.

 “To a great mind, nothing is little” – Sherlock Holmes

 The detective’s first documented case is uncommonly violent: two Americans are murdered – one in an empty house, the other in his hotel room; the crime scenes are littered with evidence – a wedding ring, a box of pills, tobacco ash, footprints, and the German word RACHE, scrawled in blood on the walls.
 Scotland Yard is stymied; Holmes’ services are called upon.